Thedebiusifo/alx-pre_course/README.md

-my first readme
+first readme

-My Name is Deborah, this is my second update to the readme file in the main branch.
+this is the second update to the readme file in the main branch.